Quantum biology

 Quantum biology is the study of applications of quantum mechanics and theoretical chemistry to aspects of biology that cannot be accurately described by the classical laws of physics.
 An understanding of fundamental quantum interactions is important because they determine the properties of the next level of organization in biological systems.

 Many biological processes involve the conversion of energy into forms that are usable for chemical transformations, and are quantum mechanical in nature.
 Such processes involve chemical reactions, light absorption, formation of excited electronic states, transfer of excitation energy, and the transfer of electrons and protons (hydrogen ions) in chemical processes, such as photosynthesis, visual perception, olfaction, and cellular respiration.
 Moreover, quantum biology may use computations to model biological interactions in light of quantum mechanical effects.
-Quantum biology is concerned with the influence of non-trivial quantum phenomena, which can be explained by reducing the biological process to fundamental physics, although these effects are difficult to study and can be speculative.
+Quantum biology is concerned with the influence of non-trivial quantum phenomena, which can be explained by applying the biological process to fundamental physics.

 History

 Quantum biology is an emerging field, in the sense that most current research is theoretical and subject to questions that require further experimentation.
 Though the field has only recently received an influx of attention, it has been conceptualized by physicists throughout the 20th century.
 It has been suggested that quantum biology might play a critical role in the future of the medical world.
 Early pioneers of quantum physics saw applications of quantum mechanics in biological problems.
 Erwin Schrödinger's 1944 book What Is Life? discussed applications of quantum mechanics in biology.
 Schrödinger introduced the idea of an "aperiodic crystal" that contained genetic information in its configuration of covalent chemical bonds.
 He further suggested that mutations are introduced by "quantum leaps".
 Other pioneers Niels Bohr, Pascual Jordan, and Max Delbrück argued that the quantum idea of complementarity was fundamental to the life sciences.
 In 1963, Per-Olov Löwdin published proton tunneling as another mechanism for DNA mutation.
 In his paper, he stated that there is a new field of study called "quantum biology".
 In 1979, the Soviet and Ukrainian physicist Alexander Davydov published the first textbook on quantum biology entitled Biology and Quantum Mechanics.